royyandzakiy/clasp-boilerplate/README.md

     - This project utilizes [`clasp`](https://github.com/google/clasp) to interact with the Google Apps Script environment. read docs for more details
 - Testing
     - [`vitest`](https://vitest.dev/guide/) is utilized as the main testing framework.
 Implement test modules in `test/module_name.test.js`. read docs for more details
     - This project utilizes [`gas-local`](https://www.npmjs.com/package/gas-local) to for test mocking and accessing global functions.
-The reason is for it to run in the Apps Script Console, we can not implement module.export (as how node.js projects are usually structured).
-Read the [`Testing` section below](#testing) for how to use gas-local, and read the docs to understand further
+The reason is for it to run in the Apps Script Console, we can not implement `module.export` (as how `node.js` projects are usually structured).
+Read the [`Testing` section below](#testing) for how to use `gas-local`, and read the docs to understand further

 ---